The IPI also accepts submissions received by email in accordance with the Ordinance on Electronic Communication in Administrative Proceedings.

-Formal correspondence from the IPI will continue to be sent by post.
+Formal IPI correspondence is sent by post, even if you have sent your submission by email.
 This includes all written correspondence from the IPI in connection with a pending administrative procedure, in particular decisions.

 For trade marks, you also have the option of requesting electronic delivery per IP right and procedure.
 This means that you will receive correspondence from the IPI electronically.